Towards Motion Forecasting with Real-World Perception Inputs: Are End-to-End Approaches Competitive?: Impacts of Detection and Tracking

 \subsection{Impact of the distance to ego vehicle}

-To better characterize the differences between different detection tracking methods, we group the agents per distance to the ego vehicle and compute the performance of the models in tracking and forecasting.
-The results of this experiment are presented in \autoref{fig:dist_ego_car}.
+To better characterize the differences between different detection tracking methods, we group the agents per distance to the ego vehicle and report both tracking and forecasting performances in \autoref{fig:dist_ego_car}.
 First, we observe that LiDAR-based trackers fare better in general.
 This advantage can be explained by the fact that LiDAR sensors keep good precision regardless of range.
-However, while the superiority is especially pronounced in MOTP, all the models are quite close in MOTA, especially at longer ranges.
-The relatively similar MOTA scores indicate that LiDAR-based methods struggle nearly as much as camera-based trackers for detecting far-away agents.
+While the superiority is especially {revealed} with MOTP, the relatively similar MOTA scores indicate that LiDAR-based methods struggle nearly as much as camera-based trackers for detecting far-away agents.
 The superiority in MOTP however reflects that once detected, they are much better at precisely locating them.
-LiDAR-based methods being still superior in $\text{mAP}_{f}$ despite similar MOTA is also compatible with our previous observation that the precision of the localization (reflected in MOTP) is crucial for forecasting.

-Besides, we also observe that forecasting performance decreases with distance to ego for all types of inputs, including GT.
-This can be explained by the degradation of the perception modules but also of the curated annotations for elements far from the ego.
-This observation is significant because the position of the ego vehicle is often abstracted away in conventional motion forecasting as the prediction is usually done in an agent-centric view.
-In light of this finding, and also because forecasting agents that are close to the ego vehicle is more important in practice, we believe evaluation of motion forecasting models should be weighted or stratified per the distance of the agent of interest to ego.
+LiDAR-based methods are better in $\text{mAP}_{f}$ despite similar MOTA is also compatible with our previous observation that the localization precision (in MOTP) is crucial for forecasting.
+This observation is significant because the ego vehicle position is often ignored in motion forecasting as the prediction {and evaluation are} usually done in an agent-centric view.
+In light of these findings, motion forecasting models and evaluation should consider agent-ego distance.